shellspec/shellspec/README.md

 ## Introduction <!-- omit in toc -->

-ShellSpec is the most featureful BDD unit testing framework for dash, bash, ksh, zsh and **all POSIX shells** that **provides first-class features** such as [coverage report][coverage], parallel execution, parameterized testing and more.
+ShellSpec is a full-featured BDD unit testing framework for dash, bash, ksh, zsh and **all POSIX shells** that **provides first-class features** such as [code coverage][coverage], parallel execution, parameterized testing and more.
-It was developed as a development / test tool for **developing cross-platform shell scripts and shell script libraries**.
+It was developed as a dev/test tool for **cross-platform shell scripts and shell script libraries**.
-It has been implemented in POSIX compliant shell script and minimal dependencies.
-Therefore, it works not only on PC but also in restricted environments such as a minimal Docker image and embedded system.
+Most of features are implemented with pure shell script and minimal POSIX-compliant commands, so they work also in restricted environments such as tiny Docker images and embedded systems.

 ### Impressive features <!-- omit in toc -->

 - Works with **all POSIX compliant shells** (dash, bash, zsh, ksh, busybox, etc...)
 - Minimal dependencies (use only a few basic POSIX-compliant commands)
-- **BDD style specfile compatible with shell script syntax** (can mix shell scripts)
+- **BDD style specfile compatible with shell script syntax** (can embed shell script)
 - **Structured test using nestable blocks with scoped** (isolation between tests)
 - **Easy to mock and stub** in cooperation with scope
 - Easy to Skip/Pending of the examples